xuwd11/QANet/README.md

 python main.py --experiment_name=<EXPERIMENT NAME> --mode=train
 ```

 Hyperparameters are stored as flags in `code/main.py`.
-Please refer to `code/modules.py` and `code/qa_model.py` for the details of options.
+Please refer to `code/modules.py` and `code/qa_model.py` for details.

 Training results would be stored under `experiments/<EXPERIMENT NAME>`.